OoliteProject/OoliteStarter/readme.md

 This is what it looks like:

 ![](src/main/resources-ext/images/screenshots/OxXPsOXZs.png)

+In this tab on the left you can see the list of known expansions.
+Usually this consists of all the expansions found on your computer plus the list of the Expansion Manager that is hosted on the https://oolite.space website - currently this is a list of 750 expansions (displayed in the bottom left).

+One of the expansions is selected, and the right hand side gives you additional information about the selection.
+It also allows to change the status using the buttons Install, Enable, Disable and Delete.

+In the top right you find buttons to manage Expansion Sets and the Reload button.

+You can sort the list of expansions by clicking the column headers.
+Filtering can be done using the Filter elements in the top of the screen.
+Note the Status dropdown filter and the Status column in the table.

+There are several flags that are displayed in a compressed way in the status column.
+While you always have the letters OLERC, a capital letter stands for 'yes' while a small letter stands for 'no'.
+The letters themselves mean:

+ - O the expansion is online available and can be downloaded anytime o the expansion is not available online
+ - L the expansion is on the local disk l the expansion is not on the local disk
+ - E the expansion is enabled
+   e the expansion is not enabled (=disabled or not installed)
+ - R the expansion requires other expansions r the expansion does not require other expansions
+ - C the expansion can conflict with other expansions c the expansion has no conflicts

 Expansions follow this lifecycle.
 It should explain why in Oolite Versions Management so many directories need to be configured.